appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/connecting-to-data-source-and-binding-queries.md

 Just like that, you should see the response from the DB Query in the Response Pane tab below.

-Next, Lets bind this data onto the powerful [table widget](/reference/widgets/table/) of Appsmith!
+Next, Lets bind this data onto the powerful [table widget](/reference/widgets/table/) of Appsmith

 :::info
 All names within a page must be unique, including widget names, query names, or API names.